DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
 type? | string | Specifies the table row type.
 Used to identify a cell template for a rendered row.
-Type is not defined for rows passed by a user into the widget
+The type is not defined for rows passed by a user.

 ### <a name="table-column"></a>TableColumn

-Describes properties of a table column that are taken into account by the TableView plugin
+Describes table column properties taken into account by the TableView plugin

 Extends [Column](datagrid.md#column)